a11yproject/a11yproject.com/CONTRIBUTING.md

 ## Adding Resources

-Find a great resources that you think will be useful to others?
+Find a great resource that you think will be useful to others?

-- Add to the [resources](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/resources.html) page under the appropriate category.
+- Add it to the [resources](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/resources.html) page under the appropriate category.
 - Resources should be listed alphabetically.

 ## Reporting issues